Double glazing repairs and maintenance

 How do I know if my double glazing needs replacing?

-Signs that your double glazed windows or doors may need replacing include:
+Signs that your double-glazed windows or doors may need replacing include:

-- They are leaking, letting water in
+- Leaks, letting water in

 - They allow excessive amounts of noise in

 - The uPVC is yellowing, or timber is cracking

 - There is visible damage, particularly to the seals